HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

     (true PCR duplication).
 The ideal solution (short of Unique Molecular Indexes or barcodes) is between these two extremes: control duplication levels through subsampling so that all samples have the same fraction of duplication relative to the number of unique alignments.
+Crucial to this subsampling is first discarding optical duplicates, which can artificially inflate the duplication rate.
+Patterned Illumina flow cells, e.g. NovaSeq, has notoriously high optical duplication rates (observed 10-20%).
 This package includes an application to normalize duplicate depth.

 - Black-list interval and chromosome skipping